corranmusk/bio-sqlite3/README.md

 	Makefile	Makefile to make the library
-	biolib.c (.h)	The base library containing the functions biolib_sqlite3.c	Allows the functions to be used in sqlite3
+	biolib.c (.h)	The base library containing the functions biolib_sqlite3.c	Allows the functions to be used in sqlite3 words.db	A sqlite database containing some words for testing